linhtc/resume/docs/source/experience.rst

 I was studying at University in this time.
 But I'd worked for them too.
 This job started ``from Jun 2013 to Apr 2014``.

-* Using C#, .NET MVC and SQL Server (2008/2012).
+* C#, .NET MVC and SQL Server (2008/2012).
-* Writing Triggers, Procedures for database.
+* SQL Triggers, Procedures.
 * Have work with DevExpress (vol 10.2), LINQ to SQL and Entity Framework (ORM) to programming Windows app.
-* Analyzing, design and construction of pharmaceutical warehouse management system (deployed for Imexpharm in Long Xuyen, An Giang).
+* Analyze and design construction of pharmaceutical warehouse management system (deployed for Imexpharm in Long Xuyen, An Giang).
-* Building pharmacy management systems by GPP standard.
+* Build pharmacy management systems (GPP standard).

 .. _hashtag-experience-freelancer-parttime: